wrewsama/obsidian-vault/Book Notes/How to Get Rich.md

 - In a partnership, making money comes first.
 Friendship and affection comes later - if you're lucky
 - private companies: balances investment and profit taking
 - going public: exists only to boost share price, which is determined by short-term growth

+## Chapter 13: Delegation
+- delegation and promotion promote meritocracy and make the company stronger
+- don't seek replicas of yourself to delegate to, find those that make up for your weaknesses
+- obsessive micromanagement scares away talent